akcaHalit/Kotlin-MVMM-Beginner/README.md

 # VIEW MODEL

-> Why ViewModel:
+> Why ViewModel ?
 - The main purpose of ViewModel is to organize data that will feed the interface.
 - Additionally, it preserves data during page rotations (switching between portrait and landscape orientations).
 - By separating interface (Activity) from data, we can create a more controlled structure.
 - Within ViewModel, we can include operations to be performed on the page.
 - In Activity, we transfer data to the interface.
 - In ViewModel, tasks such as retrieving data from a database, performing mathematical operations on the interface, etc., can be done.
-We can use the LiveData structure to observe changes in data.
+- We can use the LiveData structure to observe changes in data.

 > Installation (build.gradle.kts):
 ```